wp-plugins/onlywire-bookmark-share-button/readme.txt

 == Installation ==

+1. Download `onlywire-bookmark-share-button.zip`
+1. Unzip
-1. Upload `owbutton_wordpress.php` to the `/wp-content/plugins/` directory
+1. Upload the `onlywire-bookmark-share-button` directory to your `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Go to the Plugin management page in your Wordpress admin site and enable the plugin

 == Frequently Asked Questions ==